 What type of equipment do you use?

-I shoot with professional equipment, which includes my Canon 5D Mark III, a backup Canon 5D Mark II, Canon 600EX and 580EX Speedlites, a range of prime lenses, a Canon L-Series 24-70mm zoom lens and an off-camera flash setup.
+I shoot with professional equipment, which includes my Canon 5D Mark III, a backup Canon 5D Mark II, Canon 600EX and 580EX Speedlites, a range of prime lenses including a 28mm, 35mm, 50mm, 85mm and 100mm, a Canon L-Series 24-70mm zoom lens, a Canon 70-200mm and an off-camera flash setup.

 We are working to make our wedding unique and unforgettable and would like it to be published on wedding blogs.
 Have you been published on a wedding blog before?

 That’s an awesome goal!
-Yes, I have been published on Style Me Pretty Living, Burnett’s Boards, Styled and Wed and The Huffington Post.
-If you’d like to have your wedding featured on a wedding blog, we can work together to make that happen!
+Yes, I have been published on Style Me Pretty Living, Artfully Wed, Burnett's Boards, Catalyst Wed Magazine (print), Styled and Wed and The Huffington Post.
+If you’d like to have your wedding featured on a wedding blog, we can work together to make that happen.
 I have some insider tips for you on what editors are looking for in wedding submissions and what you need to incorporate in your special day to get published.